3 injured as DTC bus rams into subway crossing in west Delhi | Business

 - India

+''The driver, conductor and the marshal present in the bus were injured and two persons in the car are safe,'' he said.

+''According to the MLC, Rohtash (driver) and Gaurav (marshal) got minor injuries on their forehead and hands while Ramesh (conductor) suffered injuries in his abdomen and is under treatment in the Metro Hospital.

+''Two men named Jasjog Singh and Eknoor Singh, both residents of Gurugram who were in the car, are safe,'' he added.
 Another police officer said, ''The driver told police that the break of the bus had failed which led to the accident.
 However, a mechanical inspection will be conducted by experts to determine the exact cause which triggered the accident.''
-The government official said a message was received at 12.55 pm a bus had met with an accident with another Haryana registered vehicle.
-The front side of the bus rammed into the subway crossing, the official said. ''During this, bus driver Rohtash, conductor Ramesh and Marshal Gaurav got injured.
-All the injured bus crew were shifted to Metro hospital,'' he said.
-Meanwhile, the DTC Karamchari Ekta Union claimed that while the driver escaped with minor injuries, ''the conductor's entrails came out as an impact of the accident.''
+The government official said the front side of the bus rammed into the subway crossing.
+Meanwhile, the DTC Karamchari Ekta Union claimed that while the driver escaped with minor injuries, ''the conductor''s entrails came out as an impact of the accident.''
 His condition is serious while the bus marshal had to get stitches on his head, the Union claimed. ''A huge accident was averted due to the driver's alertness and many lives were saved.
 The accident happened due to break failure.
 A thorough inquiry should be initiated in the matter, they said.

 Police are looking at footage from CCTV cameras installed in and around the scene to establish the sequence of events. ''Currently, the bus driver is injured... and is being treated at the hospital.
-Once his conduction is stable, he will be arrested in connection with the incident and a case under relevant sections of the Indian Penal Code registered.
-Accordingly, legal action will be taken,'' the police added.
+Once his conduction is stable, he will be arrested in connection with the incident. ''A case was registered under sections 279 (Driving or riding on a public way so rashly or negligently as to endanger human life, etc) and 337(Causing hurt by act endangering life or personal safety of others) of the India Penal Code,'' the police added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)